darkerhp/sharewis_private/README.md

    $ # update sharewis/ files if needed, then delete untracked files
    $ git clean -df
    ```
-3. Resolve conflicting files with git add patch.
+3. If needed, resolve conflicting files with git add patch.
 On large chunks, use `s` to
    split chunks further.
 On smaller chunks that still have conflicts, use `e`
    then remove related `-` or `+` signs.
+   Please keep in mind that libs in `project.pbxproj` will be rehashed, so you
+   need to make sure that each lib is referenced with the same hash across the
+   code after your conflict resolution.
    ```
    $ git add -p ios/SharewisActMobile.xcodeproj/project.pbxproj
    $ git add -p ios/SharewisActMobile/Info.plist